 We first tested a server in the US, which was selected randomly by the app.
 The download speeds were mediocre but usable: 9.3Mbps on a 72Mbps testing connection.
 We also tested India and registered 6.1Mbps.

 Then we tried a location closer to us physically, Italy, which delivered a faster but still slower-than-average speed of 17Mbps.
 Finally, Germany delivered speeds of 30Mbps.

-BoxPN is a VPN service with great potential to stand side-by-side with the industry heavyweights like ExpressVPN, but it will need to improve first.
+BoxPN is a VPN service with great potential to stand side-by-side with the industry heavyweights such as ExpressVPN, but it will need to improve first.

 It features solid speeds on nearby servers (and still usable speeds for servers further away), user-friendly native apps, and some of the lowest prices in the industry, although it doesn’t have many servers and Mac users might be disappointed with its lack of a native client for their devices.